The Blade (Toledo, Ohio): Overview

 In 2004 The Blade won the Pulitzer Prize for Investigative Reporting with a series of stories entitled "Buried Secrets, Brutal Truths".
 The story brought to light the story of the Tiger Force, a Vietnam fighting force that brutalized the local population.
 In 2006, The Blade was a finalist for a Pulitzer Prize, and winner of the National Headliner Award, for breaking the scandal in Ohio known as Coingate.

 As of 2015, the editor in chief is John Robinson Block.
 His family purchased the paper in 1926.
 They also own the media conglomerate Block Communications, which owns cable systems, television stations, and the Internet service provider Buckeye Express.

-As of 2008 The Blade had the 83rd largest daily newspaper circulation in the United States.
+As of 2008, The Blade had the 83rd largest daily newspaper circulation in the United States.

 The Toledo Blade was named for the famed swordsmithing industry of the original city of Toledo, Spain.
 Its motto, on the nameplate below the title, is "One of America's Great Newspapers."

+On September 8, 2026, Block Communications announced that The Blade will cease operations on December 31, if no buyer could be found.